-Across all LifeStages there are some things we all have in common ... and some worries that we all share.
-Breast Cancer is one of those common threads.
-There is so much publicity and discussion on Breast Health spread all over the internet—some of it not correct - we want to provide one place where our patients can come and get the right information.
+Across all life stages there are some things we all have in common ... and some worries that we all share.
+Breast cancer is one of those common threads.
+There is so much publicity and discussion on breast health all over the internet—some of it is not correct—and we want to provide one place where our patients can come and get the right information.

-From breast self exams to when should I start having mammograms to what to do if your mammogram comes back with an irregularity; your Doctor at The Woman's Clinic wants to make sure that you are fully informed of your options.
+From breast self exams, to when you should start having mammograms, to what to do if your mammogram comes back with an irregularity—your doctor at The Woman's Clinic wants to make sure that you are fully informed of your options.

 The Call No Woman Wants To Get

 As much as you might really like your OB/GYN, you really don't want to get a phone call that starts off "This is doctor ... "

 When it is followed by "there is an abnormality in your recent mammogram," it can make your head spin.
 You may not hear anything else.
 We are here to tell you to take a deep breath.
 Once a radiologist detects an abnormality, there are some next steps—your doctor will schedule an ultrasound, another mammogram or a compression mammogram.
 These tests determine if there is a need for a biopsy.